ergochat/ergo/docs/MANUAL.md

         }
 ```

-The location you serve your gamja static files at can be adjusted at will, however the reverse proxy to the WebIRC listener needs to be served at `/socket`.
+The location you serve your gamja static files at can be adjusted at will, however the reverse proxy to the WebIRC listener needs to be served at `/socket` by default.
+To override it, specify a different path in the `config.json` (see below), or provide users with a URL the websocket location is specified in (?server=/socket).
+This might be handy if you followed the Kiwi instructions above, and already have a `/webirc` location.

 By default the fields upon browsing to your gamja instance are empty.
 You can set default values by creating a `config.json` file in your gamja root: